lkellar/eecs-497-backend/README.md

 ## Setup

 Setting up on local isn't too tricky.
-(Eventually we'll get this hosted probably) To run locally, you'll need Postgres (I'm using Postgres 17), which you can install with [Homebrew](https://brew.sh) on macOS
+To run locally, you'll need Postgres, which you can install with [Homebrew](https://brew.sh) on macOS

 ```bash
 brew install postgresql@17 libpq